bastiW/next.js/examples/cms-sanity/README.md

 ### Step 4.
 Set up environment variables

-Copy the `.env.local.example` file in this directory to `.env.local` (which will be ignored by Git):
+Inside the next.js project folder copy the `.env.local.example` file in this directory to `.env.local` (which will be ignored by Git):

 ```bash
 cp .env.local.example .env.local